BRONZE KAYAKING AWARD JOURNEY

-We welcome you joining a Walking Rivers, Duke of Edinburgh Bronze Kayaking Award journey from any award unit.
+Join a Walking Rivers, Duke of Edinburgh Bronze Kayaking Award Journey from any award unit

-By reading here, you are clearly contemplating if a Duke of Edinburgh Bronze Kayaking Award journey is something you are ready to participate in.
-On the other hand, you may have already decided, and you are excited about making a trip.
+By reading here, you must be wondering if a Duke of Edinburgh Bronze Kayaking Award journey is something you are ready to participate in.
+Or perhaps, you may have already decided, and you are excited about making a trip.

 Of course, my mission is to explain why we believe we can and will, provide you with an outstanding Duke of Edinburgh Bronze Kayaking Award experience.